Former New Orleans mayor guilty of graft in Katrina recovery

 He was criticized for racial divisiveness after he urged residents to rebuild a “chocolate New Orleans,” referring to its majority African-American population.

-Reporting by Kathy Finn; Writing by Jon Herskovitz; Editing by Jonathan Oatis, Bernard Orr
+Reporting by Kathy Finn; Writing by Jon Herskovitz; Editing by Jonathan Oatis